EnriqueParra33/RealTimeBusTracker/README.md

 Replace the marker icon to a bus icon so the map has more clarity.
 Add traffic heat to the roads.

+## Support

+If you have any comments or require further information you can contact me via: enriqueparra33@gmail.com

 ## License

 MIT License